osisoft/AVEVA-Adapter-MQTT-Docs/V1/Configuration/configuration.md

 2. Configure an MQTT data source for each MQTT device.<br>See [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration#configure-mqtt-data-source) and [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration#configure-mqtt-sparkplug-b-data-source).

-3. Optional: Change the automatically generated and configured MQTT client settings.
-See [PI Adapter for MQTT client settings configuration](xref:PIAdapterForMQTTClientSettingsConfiguration).

-4. Optional: Perform a data discovery.
+3. Optional: Perform a data discovery.
 See [Discovery configuration](xref:DiscoveryConfiguration).

-5. Configure an MQTT data selection for each MQTT data source.<br>See [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration#configure-mqtt-data-selection) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugBDataSelectionConfiguration#configure-mqtt-sparkplug-b-data-selection).
+4. Configure an MQTT data selection for each MQTT data source.<br>See [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration#configure-mqtt-data-selection) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugBDataSelectionConfiguration#configure-mqtt-sparkplug-b-data-selection).

-6. Configure one or several egress endpoints.<br>See [Egress endpoints configuration](xref:EgressEndpointsConfiguration).
+5. Configure one or several egress endpoints.<br>See [Egress endpoints configuration](xref:EgressEndpointsConfiguration).